Variax

-Variax is the name of a line of guitars developed and marketed by Line 6.
-They differ from typical electric and acoustic guitars in that internal electronics process the sound from individual strings to model (replicate) the sound of specific guitars and other instruments.
-The maker claims it is the first guitar family that can emulate the tones of other notable electric and acoustic guitars.
-It also provides a banjo and a sitar tone.
-The Variax is currently available as an electric guitar, but modeling acoustic guitars and modeling electric bass guitars have been available in the past.
+Variax was the name of a line of guitars developed and marketed by Line 6 between 2002 and 2023.
+They differed from typical electric and acoustic guitars in that internal electronics processed the sound from individual strings to model (replicate) the sound of specific guitars and other instruments.
+The maker claims it was the first guitar family able to emulate the tones of other notable electric and acoustic guitars.
+It also provided a banjo and a sitar tone.
+The Variax was available primarily in electric guitar models, but acoustic and electric bass guitar models have also been available in the past.

 James Tyler Variax electric guitars

 In 2010, Line 6 released three new models of Variax electric guitars (replacing the old models), with updated technology and bodies designed by luthier James Tyler.